ivybarley/OpenEduAnalytics/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/README.md

 2. <ins>Technical assets:</ins> Various assets are freely available in this package to help accelerate implementation of Learning Analytics use cases.
 Assets include descriptions of data sources, notebooks for data processing, a pipeline for data model building and deployment, and sample Power BI dashboards.
 See descriptions of technical assets below.

 ## Problem Statement and Package Impact
-With varied modes of learning, learning platforms and learner needs, educators have difficulty determining how students participate and learn in a class or course in-person, remote and in hybrid settings.
-Due to this, educators are not able to consolidate student learning activities and progress.
+With varied modes of learning, learning platforms and learner needs, educators have challenges determining how students participate and learn in a class or course in-person, remotely and in hybrid settings.
+Due to this, educators are not able to efficiently consolidate student learning activities and progress.

 The Learning Analytics: Microsoft Teams Meetings package provides dashboards that bring together signals from Microsoft Teams Meetings of how students learn and complete a course to help educators improve overall class participation.
 Educators can identify which courses, classes and students have lower or higher engagement in Microsoft Teams Meetings and the trends over time.